Housing Matters

 What is Extra Care housing?

-Extra Care (EC) supports adults to maintain or develop their independence within the community.
-It can prevent or delay a move to more structured care settings and enhance quality of life for residents.
+Extra Care (EC) provides adults with support that enables them to maintain or develop their independence within the community.
+It can help prevent or delay the need for move to more structure care setting and can significantly enhance residents’ quality of life.

-EC offers high-quality, self-contained accommodation with full tenancy rights.
-Each resident receives personalised care in line with their individual support plan, with staff also available at any time to respond to urgent or unplanned needs; care staff are on site 24 hours a day to ensure a safe, supportive environment (please note, this does not mean that all residents receive 24 hours of care).
+EC schemes offer high‑quality, self‑contained accommodation with full tenancy rights.
+Each resident receives personalised care in accordance with their individual support plan.
+Staff are available on site at all times to respond to urgent or unplanned needs and to ensure a safe and supportive environment.
+This does not mean that all residents receive 24‑hour personal care; support is provided according to assessed needs.

 Care packages can be increased or reduced over time during review in response to changing needs.
 This service enables people to retain autonomy over their daily lives while having access to reliable support within a safe and vibrant community.